 Response: All proposed parking will be available for automobiles of customers, patrons, and employees.
-They will not be used for storage of vehicles or materials, or for the parking of trucks.
+They will not be used for storage of vehicles or materials, or for the parking of trucks used in conducting the business.
 This standard is met.